howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 #### Configure `ApolloClient`

-Apollo abstracts away all lower-lever networking logic and provides a nice interface to the GraphQL server.
+Apollo abstracts away all lower-level networking logic and provides a nice interface to the GraphQL server.
 In contrast to working with REST APIs, you don't have to deal with constructing your own HTTP requests any more - instead you can simply write queries and mutations and send them using an `ApolloClient` instance.

 The first thing you have to do when using Apollo is configure your `ApolloClient` instance.
 It needs to know the _endpoint_ of your GraphQL API so it can deal with the network connections.